pnpm/pnpm.io/docs/filtering.md

 Selects all the packages changed since the specified commit/branch.
 May be suffixed or prefixed with `...` to include dependencies/dependents.

-For example, the next command will run test in all changed packages since `master` and on any dependent packages.
+For example, the next command will run tests in all changed packages since `master` and on any dependent packages:

 ```text
 pnpm test --filter ...[origin/master]